mfedoten/dotfiles/README.md

 ## Other programs
 Here are some other programs I have on my machine.
 They require mostly manual installation, which pretty straightforward.
 I also included links to download pages / instructions how to install.

+* [MacTex](https://tug.org/mactex/).
+I prefer manual installation from [here](https://tug.org/mactex/mactex-download.html).
+It will install TexLive to `/usr/local/` and add `/Applications/TeX` with some GUI programs like BibDesk, TeXShop etc., which can be uninstalled if not needed.
 * [Google Chrome](https://www.google.com/chrome/browser/desktop/) and [Firefox](https://www.mozilla.org/en-US/firefox/new/).
 * [Acrobat Reader](https://get.adobe.com/reader/) to view `pdf` files and [Skim](http://skim-app.sourceforge.net/) to work with latex: latexmk constant preview + Skim is a killer.
 * [Dropbox](https://www.dropbox.com/install) for quick shares.